source-separation/tutorial/book/approaches/deep/building_blocks.md

 which might lead to audible artifacts.
 One way around this is to output overlapping windows similar to how an STFT is computed.
-Going back to the above example with a spectrogram, we might instead split it into 16 overlapping windows.
+Going back to the above example with a spectrogram, we might instead split it into 16 windows of the same length, but overlap with on another.

 For further reading, see the